Solve each problem. See Examples 5 and 6. Formaldehyde is an indo... | Channels for Pearson+

 Solve each problem.
 See Examples 5 and 6.
 Formaldehyde is an indoor air pollutant formerly found in plywood, foam insulation, and carpeting.
 When concentrations in the air reach 33 micrograms per cubic foot (μg/ft^3), eye irritation can occur.
 One square foot of new plywood could emit 140 μg per hr.
 (Data from A. Hines, Indoor Air Quality & Control.)
-A room has 100 ft^2 of new plywood flooring.
-Find a linear equation F that computes the amount of formaldehyde, in micrograms, emitted in x hours.
+The room contains 800 ft^3 of air and has no ventilation.
+Determine how long it would take for concentrations to reach 33 μg/ft^3.
+(Round to the nearest tenth.)

 Verified Solution